Clark Funeral Home, Roanoke, AL - An Alabama Historic Site

 We feel that our city should grow, and we believe that it should be interested in securing industry here for all.
 Some time back, an announcement came over the radio that all citizens interested in securing industry here meet at the City Auditorium.
 Many of our people were interested and some went, but they were turned away.
 The meeting was not for them.

-Our youth would be better citizens and our community a better place and our merchants richer if there were opportunities for decent livlihood.
+Our youth would be better citizens and our community a better place and our merchants richer if there were opportunities for decent livelihood.
 Our youth need a chance to stay in school and not drop out to help earn a living for themselves and the family.
-But, due to many of the circumstances mentioned, our children leave home tos earch for jobs, and also some of our best citizens leave and go to other places, thereby decreasing the population.
+But, due to many of the circumstances mentioned, our children leave home to

 We have sent committees to the city with petitions, and we have been ignored as though we lived on another planet.
-We may not shout from the housetops or make a loud out-crying noise but we are dissatisfied with the uneuqal manner in which the city faces its responsibilities to its Negro citizens in the use of their tax dollars.
+We may not shout from the housetops or make a loud out-crying noise but we are dissatisfied with the unequal manner in which the city faces its responsibilities to its Negro citizens in the use of their tax dollars.

 Yours very truly,